williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 | limit     | Specifies the number of results returned                                                                                                     | Query      | Number   | FALSE    |
 | after     | Specifies the pagination cursor for the next page of users (default is 200)                                                                  | Query      | String   | FALSE    |

-  * If you don't specify a value for `limit` and don't specify a query, only 200 results are returned for most orgs.
+  * If you don&#8217;t specify a value for `limit` and don&#8217;t specify a query, only 200 results are returned for most orgs.
-  * If you don't specify any value for `limit` and do specify a query, a maximum of 10 results are returned.
+  * If you don&#8217;t specify any value for `limit` and do specify a query, a maximum of 10 results are returned.
   * The maximum value for `limit` is 200 for most orgs.
-  *  Don't write code that depends on the default or maximum value, as it may change.
+  *  Don&#8217;t write code that depends on the default or maximum value, as it may change.
   * An HTTP 500 status code usually indicates that you have exceeded the request timeout.
 Retry your request with a smaller limit and paginate the results.
 For more information, see [Pagination](/docs/api/getting_started/design_principles.html#pagination).
   * Use `limit` and `after` with all four query types.
   * Treat the `after` cursor as an opaque value and obtain it through the next link relation.
 See [Pagination](/docs/api/getting_started/design_principles.html#pagination).